 Support for final year students

-As the end of your undergraduate journey approaches, it is important to consider your next steps.
+As the end of your time at LJMU approaches, it is important to consider your next steps.
 Some students may have a job offer in-hand, others may have ideas in mind but have not yet started to apply for jobs.
 Perhaps you are looking at self-employment opportunities, considering postgraduate study, or you haven’t decided your next move yet.
-Whatever your interests, preferences or needs, below is a list of some of the ways the Careers, Employability & Enterprise team can support you to make a smooth transition from student to (young or slightly older) professional.
-Choose what you need and get started …
+Whatever your interests, preferences or needs, below is a list of some of the ways Student Futures, LJMU's Careers, Employability & Start-up team, can support you to make a smooth transition from student to professional.

 Get personalised, practical support to research and secure a job

-- Check out the career insight/infographic (use the filters in the left navigation) for your programme which provides a summary of career options and read the student and graduates case studies in your school-specific Career Planning Guide to generate some career ideas.
+- Check out the career insight/infographic (use the filters in the left navigation) for your programme which provides a summary of career options and read the student and graduates case studies in your school-specific Career and Employability Guide to generate some career ideas.

 - Some of the most common areas that students ask for help with concern CVs, application forms and interviews.
 We’ve created self-service pathways in Careers Zone 24/7 to guide you through the steps needed to master these topics.
-Once you have worked through the pathways of your choosing, make an appointment with an adviser to have your CV or application reviewed, or to arrange a mock interview (see above for information about how to book an appointment with an Adviser).
+Once you have worked through the pathways of your choosing, book a careers meeting with an adviser to have your CV or application reviewed, or to arrange a mock interview (see above for information about how to book an appointment with an Adviser).

 - Creating a Winning CV